The First Writing Requirement

 You will be notified of the results of the portfolio review by e-mail as soon as possible after the reading.
-Note: Portfolios for Fall 2020 placement need to be received by August 1st, as the review committee will not meet again until October.
-Portfolios for spring 2021 placement may be submitted either for August 1st or by September 28th for October review.
-Results from the August reading will be e-mailed no later than August 5th.
+Note: Portfolios for Fall 2021 placement need to be received by July 30th, as the review committee will not meet again until October.
+Portfolios for Spring 2022 placement may be submitted either for July 30th or by September 28th for October review.
+Results from the July reading will be e-mailed no later than August 6th.

 You are a good candidate for portfolio review if any of the following is true of you: